-In my opinion, APS-C cameras offer the one of the best compromise between sensor size and magnification, and sit nicely between Micro 4/3 and Full Frame sensors.
+In my opinion, APS-C cameras offer a good compromise between price, performance and field of view, and sit nicely between Micro 4/3 and Full Frame cameras.

-For a given number of megapixels, it’s true that a full frame sensor will gather more light than an APS-C sensor (2x the surface), but at the cost of less reach, for a given focal length.
+For a given number of megapixels, it’s true that a full frame sensor will gather more light than an APS-C sensor (2x the surface), but at the cost of a wider field of view, for a given focal length.

 Fujifilm X-Series cameras are rather new in the market, so the lens lineup is still significantly smaller than other brands.
 However, like most mirrorless cameras, you can mount barely any lens every made with an adapter.